grosjean1/my-wowchemy-site/content/publication/publi2/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "A doubly reduced approximation for the solution to PDEs based on a domain truncation and a reduced basis method: Application to Navier-Stokes equations"
+title: "A doubly reduced approximation for the solution to PDEs based on a domain truncation and a reduced basis method: Application to Navier-Stokes equations (preprint)"
 authors:
 - admin
 - Yvon Maday